For a Free Consultation, Call Now866-351-2504

 These injuries usually present themselves on areas of the body that don’t have much fat or muscle, such as the tailbone, shoulder blades, or the backs of arms and legs.

-Severity of Bedsores
+Understanding the Severity of Bedsores

 • Stage 1: Some redness on the skin that heals within a few days